ctb/titus-blog/src/2014-citations.rst

 data structure developed by others should output citation information for that other work.

+A specific example we're planning: someone is porting some abandoned thesisware to khmer.
+The citation information will specify both khmer (for the software implementation) and the methods publication (already published) for basic validation information.

 I'm not sure where to draw the line, though -- there are clearly cases where the data structures and algorithms have been developed further and our work no longer deserves to be cited in the software, and other